rgrannell1/search-hours/README.md

 ## Is that your data?

 No, I wouldn't upload such sensitive data publically.
+Lots of people seem comfortable uploading example browser data to GitHub though!
+For politeness's sake I won't share a link.